 The low-cost airline Spirit Airlines ceased operations this Saturday at 3 a.m.
 Eastern time, canceling all its flights.
-The company attributed its closure to the increase in jet fuel prices and the economic crisis it had been facing for years.
+The company attributed its closure to the rise in jet fuel prices and the economic crisis it had been facing for years.
 A hard blow for travelers seeking low fares.

 The technical impact on the low-cost aviation industry ✈️

 Spirit's business model relied on high seat density and point-to-point routes to maximize revenue.
-However, the rise in jet fuel (Jet A-1) prices reduced its margins to critical levels.
+However, the rise in jet fuel (Jet A-1) reduced its margins to critical levels.
 Combined with accumulated debt and low post-pandemic demand, the financial equation no longer added up.
 The lack of a fuel-efficient fleet worsened the situation.

 The flight is over, but the anger remains on the ground 😤